Wounded Mandalay Bay Security Guard Gives First Media Interview On 'Ellen'

 Then Campos said he heard what sounded like drilling, which Ellen clarified was the sound of gunfire.
 He assumed people were working in the area and turned to walk down the hall.
 Campos said that as he walked away, one of the two stairwell doors slammed behind him, likely catching the shooter's attention.
 (Police say Paddock had put surveillance cameras in his room and in a room-service cart outside his suite.)

 Suddenly, Campos said, "I heard rapid fire.
 At first, I took cover.
 I felt a burning sensation."
 He realized he'd been shot when he lifted his pant leg and saw blood.
-He got on his radio and told hotel staff he'd been hit.
+He got on his radio and told hotel staff shots had been fired.

 Paddock had shot him through the door of his suite.
 "I didn't know how he was shooting," Campos said.